typohnebild/numpy-vs-mir/README.md

 blog entry from Dr. Chibisi Chima-Okereke which deals with the comparison of D, Chapel and Julia.
 It aims at kernel matrix operations like dot products, exponents, Cauchy, Gaussian, Power and some more.

-In [MIR Benchmark](https://github.com/tastyminerals/mir_benchmarks), D was compared to Python and Julia with respect to simple numerical operations like dot product, multiplication and sorting.
+In [MIR Benchmark](https://github.com/tastyminerals/mir_benchmarks), D is compared to Python and Julia with respect to simple numerical operations like dot product, multiplication and sorting.
-Similar to our approach, MIR and NumPy was used in those implementations.
+Similar to our approach, MIR and NumPy is used in those implementations.

 Both works compare relatively simple instructions.
 We compare a more complex application, and not just individual functions, by implementing a multigrid solver in D and Python